-Nuclear Medicine is the specialty responsible for the administration of unsealed radioactive substances to patients for the purposes of diagnosis, therapy or research (in contrast to radionuclide radiology which does not include the use of radionuclides for therapy or for non-imaging diagnostic studies).
+Nuclear Medicine is the specialty responsible for the administration of unsealed radioactive substances to patients for the purposes of diagnosis, therapy or research.
 Nuclear medicine trainees will be expected to combine their skills as a physician with that of a physiological imager to solve diagnostic problems.
 They will provide a unique insight into the pathophysiology of disease and where appropriate offer a radionuclide therapeutic option for treatment.
 Trainees will require appropriate instruction in the clinical, scientific and legal aspects of the specialty.
 Specialists in Nuclear Medicine have ultimate responsibility for Nuclear Medicine services and must hold the appropriate certificate from Health Ministers to administer radioactive substances.
+In the last 10 years there have been significant developments in hybrid imaging which combines functional imaging using radionuclides and radiological anatomic imaging.
+Technology now allows machines to be built which combine functional and anatomic imaging techniques - these machines include SPECT/CT, PET/CT and PET/MR. Hence this curriculum is structured in such a way that trainees in Nuclear Medicine will obtain core level Clinical Radiology training and then further specialist training in Nuclear Medicine.

 The trainee in Nuclear Medicine needs to gain a broad view of the needs of the community he or she serves.
 This requires not only the acquisition of certain knowledge and skills but also the development of appropriate attitudes enabling the trainee to look after the interests of patients, to work with other relevant health care professionals, to keep up with developments in the field and to bring these developments into the clinical arena.
-The trainee will have to demonstrate a good understanding of the pathophysiology of the diseases they are imaging or treating.
+The trainee will have to demonstrate a good understanding of the pathophysiology and molecular basis of the diseases they are imaging or treating.
 They will need to maintain skills in taking competent histories, relevant clinical examination and the care of both in-patients and out-patients.
 They will need to learn how they, as medical practitioners, should interact with other clinicians and non-medically trained professional groups.
 They will need to develop the confidence to present their opinion on patient management as necessary.